slemhadri/CS124_NLP/README.md

 ## The MovieBot's functionalities

-The aim is to build a chatbot somewhat similar to ELIZA [ELIZA](https://en.wikipedia.org/wiki/ELIZA), which would specifically interact with the user about his movie tastes, use sentiment analysis to extract sentiment associated with a set of movies, then recommend 10 different users accordingly.
+The aim is to build a chatbot somewhat similar to [ELIZA](https://en.wikipedia.org/wiki/ELIZA), which would specifically interact with the user about his movie tastes, use sentiment analysis to extract sentiment associated with a set of movies, then recommend 10 different users accordingly.

 Here is a brief overview of the main steps followed:
 - Extracting movie titles: given an input text, output a list of possible movie titles that are mentionned in text.